Skip to main content

 South Korea

-• Always verify current requirements with official sources before travel
+• Always verify current requirements with official Chinese embassies, consulates, or the NIA website before travel.

-The 5 Methods for Entering China on a Business Visa
+The 5 Methods for Entering China on a Business Trip

 Limited Use